-Reducing the number of member-elected positions from eleven to nine will require that the historical connection to congressional districts be changed.
-This linkage originated in the State Bar Act, which provides for at least one governor from each congressional district.
-See RCW 2.48.030.
-An alternative is to elect three governors from each of the Courts of Appeals districts.
-Doing so would continue to ensure geographical diversity among Board members.
+2.48.030.
+On way to approach this - and there may be others - is to elect three governors from each of the Courts of Appeals districts.3 Doing so would continue to ensure geographical diversity among Board members.
 Given that the WSBA operates under the auspices of the Supreme Court, basing the election on districts drawn for judicial elections is a sensible alternative.